MVR-GIS/Panama_Infographic/README.md

 The visuals below are still under development and QA checks.
 The following list are items to still be completed

-1. QA confirmation that animations happen in the correct order

-2. Animate the TIME block to show the time readings are they are animated

-3. Fix the WSB2 (and others) flash between data and no data

-4. Incorporate the temperature and pressure readings into the visual – possibly their own color coded visuals
+1. Incorporate the temperature and pressure readings into the visual – possibly their own color coded visuals

-5. Create a better graphically designed layout
+2. Create a better graphically designed layout

-6. Incorporate dual lockages
+3. Correctly incorporate dual lockages.
+Currently, they are shown only as a single moving boat

 ## Guthorm Maersk (Salinity)